samoretc/tournament/Readme.md

 ### About

 A swiss tournament involves a system for matching competitors.
 It is a non-elimination tournament, and competitors are matched based on a point system.

-This program uses SQL to generate swiss pairing in a tournament.
+This project uses a PostgreSQL database to model swiss pairing in a tournament.
+There are also functions in python to report results and get pairings.

 ### Configuration Instructions